Middle Garden Tour

 Duck Lawn ShrubsDuck Lawn Shrubs...

-Duck Lawn separates Middle Garden from the Hen-House Gardens, and a narrow border of mixed shrubs joins the two gardens.
-Here you'll enjoy seeing Hebes, Astelias, and a beautiful white flowering Cistus.
+Duck Lawn separates Middle Garden from the Hen-House Gardens, and a narrow border along the edge of the water race joins the two gardens.
+In the early days of my garden I filled it with Hebes, a large green Astelia, and two beautiful white flowering Cistus shrubs.

 Weeping Crab-Apple TreeWeeping Crab-Apple Tree...